-Last month, Facebook released the first of its quarterly Widely Viewed Content Reports with the goal of providing a transparent look at what its U.S. users have been seeing in their news feeds in Q2 of 2021.
+Last month, Facebook released the first Widely Viewed Content Report with the goal of providing a transparent look at what its U.S. users have been seeing in their news feeds in Q2 of 2021.

 Some of the most interesting findings include:

 - YouTube was the biggest single domain for News Feed content views in Q2, with 181.3m ‘content viewers’.

 - Comparatively, TikTok was seventh (110.7m).
 Spotify came in eighth (93m).